-The near-surface soils (i.e., upper five (5) feet) observed at the boring locations are generally FAT CLAY and LEAN CLAY soil materials with a firm to hard consistency or CLAYEY SAND and CLAYEY GRAVEL that are medium dense to very dense.
+The near-surface soils (i.e., upper five (5) feet) observed at the boring locations are generally FAT CLAY and LEAN CLAY soil materials with a firm to very stiff consistency.
 Generally, soils penetrated by geotechnical drilling equipment such as those encountered at this site can be removed with conventional earthmoving equipment.
-However, the very dense gravel and sand encountered below the clay strata will likely be difficult to excavate with conventional earthmoving equipment.
-Heavy-duty rock excavation equipment and techniques may be required to excavate the gravelly soils with chert encountered at this site between 0 and 10 feet below ground surface.